galacticcouncil/hydration-docs/docs/referrals.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-HydraDX is running a Referrals Program which aims to create **sustainable long-term incentives** to help onboard users to HydraDX.
+Hydration is running a Referrals Program which aims to create **sustainable long-term incentives** to help onboard users to Hydration.
 Anyone can participate and **start earning referral rewards** by registering their unique referral code:

 [https://app.hydradx.io/referrals/](https://app.hydradx.io/referrals/)